 National portal sites like Zillow and Trulia do not use IDX.
 Instead, they receive listings from brokers via syndication and, in limited cases, from MLS® Systems.
 As a result, the listing information on these sites is not as comprehensive or as up to date as IDX.

 Why use IDX?

-An IDX website is a win/ win for real estate agents and their prospective customers.
+An IDX website is a win/win for both experienced and new real estate agents as well as their prospective customers.
 REALTORS® get their most appealing listings featured online in front of prospective buyers, and buyers get access to the most reliable, up-to-date information about the homes they’re interested in.

 Incorporating up-to-date listings on your REALTOR® Website is a powerful way to generate leads online and offer a positive user experience to your website visitors.